the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 }
 ~~~~~~~

-Having a boolean at your hand makes this decision making the most straightforward: If the boolean in the parentheses (called **condition**) evaluates to `true`, then go into the first (here: `if`) block of curly brackets.
+Having a boolean at your hand makes this decision making the most straightforward: If the boolean in the parentheses (called **condition**) evaluates to `true`, then go into the first (here: `if`) block of curly braces.
 If the boolean evaluates to `false`, go into the second (here: `else`) block and execute its code.
 The `else` block is optional though.
 Hence it's also common to have only the `if` block which only executes if the boolean evaluates to `true`:

 {title="index.js",lang="javascript"}
 ~~~~~~~